 The periodic international conferences to which representatives of Jewish women’s organizations were invited provided an opportunity for them to exchange opinions and information regarding the vital issues of the various Jewish communities.
 At one such conference, the American delegates were convinced that they must take an active part in helping Jewish women immigrating to the United States, who were helpless and vulnerable to white slavers.

-The National Council of Jewish Women in America (NCJW), led by women such as Sadie American, Rose Brenner and Cecelia Razovsky, developed wide-scale rescue activity for immigrant Jewish women.
+The National Council of Jewish Women in America (NCJW) led by women such as Sadie American, Rose Brenner, and Cecilia Razovsky, developed wide-scale rescue activity for immigrant Jewish women.
 Volunteers who received lists of young immigrant women made sure to meet them at the port and bring them to one of the guest houses that had been established in various cities, where they received professional training and the help they needed to settle in their new country.
-Between 1908 and 1911 the organization helped 19,377 young girls, 4,020 women and 6,427 children (Baum et al. 51).
+Between 1908 and 1911 the organization helped 19,377 young girls, 4,020 women, and 6,427 children (Baum et al. 51).
 Thanks to this wide-scale activity, the NCJW won prestige and great appreciation from women’s groups in America and Europe and received governmental recognition for its work at the port of New York.
-In 1910, at the international conference against white slavery in Spain, Sadie American was welcomed by the king and queen of Spain, who praised her for her organization’s work (idem.
-166).
+In 1910, at the international conference against white slavery in Spain, Sadie American was welcomed by the king and queen of Spain, who praised her for her organization’s work (Baum et al. 166).

-The cooperation of women’s organizations in Great Britain, Germany and the United States regarding sex trafficking prepared them to strengthen their contacts and unite their forces and contributed to the establishment of international Jewish women’s organizations throughout the world (Las 1996).
-Jewish women’s organizations were active in ?ód?, Cracow, Riga, Latvia, Hungary, Warsaw and most places where women were at risk.
+The cooperation of women’s organizations in Great Britain, Germany, and the United States regarding sex trafficking prepared them to strengthen their contacts and unite their forces and contributed to the establishment of international Jewish women’s organizations throughout the world (Las 1996).
+Jewish women’s organizations were active in Cracow, Riga, Latvia, Hungary, Warsaw, and most places where women were at risk.
 Each organization worked according to its ability and initiative.
-Some offered courses in literacy, sewing and professional training for women or opened women’s employment bureaus.
+Some offered courses in literacy and sewing and professional training for women or opened women’s employment bureaus.
 They sent volunteers to transit stations to help needy women and published warnings against white slavers, and some even volunteered to search for absent husbands.

 The difficulty in coping with so grave a phenomenon did not prevent innumerable activists from devoting themselves to fighting it with all the energy they possessed.
 Those who initiated the struggle against white slavery in Europe and America were women.
 For Jewish women, this was their first attempt to cope publicly with a social issue that had such broad implications.
 They were the ones who succeeded in overcoming the shame and discomfort inherent in the subject of prostitution; they were the ones who initiated effective rescue and prevention work.
 Thanks to them, thousands of young Jewish women were saved from prostitution.
 We must remember that during this period women had no political rights in most countries in the world, and their ability to influence was confined to volunteer work and women’s organizations.
 At a time when Jewish community leaders hesitated to get involved and were afraid to mention the problem of prostitution, women took part in international conferences against the enslaving of women, where they had to confront embarrassing statistics regarding Jewish involvement in sex trafficking.
 They proved their ability to deal with this severe ethical and human problem despite the restrictions under which they had to function.